// permissions

 Owner-only commands

-A small handful of commands bypass the tier system entirely and are locked to the bot owner (and any additional owner IDs configured via environment variables):
+A small handful of commands bypass the tier system entirely and are locked to the bot owner (and any additional owner IDs in BOT_ADDITIONAL_OWNER_IDS):